-Note to self more than anything, this snippet was handy for to remove duplicate rows in SQL, that crept into a Postgres database as a result of a dodgy join.
+This snippet was handy for to remove duplicate rows in SQL.
+These had crept into a Postgres database table as a result of a dodgy join.
+This is sort of a note to self, really.

 There are probably more than a couple of ways of doing this but the best example I came up with after reading around is: